Deborah Pearce Counselling

 Somatic Experiencing Trauma Therapy (SE) leads the field.
 Developed by Dr. Peter Levine over 50 years, SE is a potent psychobiological method for resolving trauma symptoms and relieving chronic stress.
 Dr. Levine, a former NASA stress consultant, drew from studies of stress physiology, psychology, ethology, biology, neuroscience, indigenous healing practices, and medical biophysics, together with successful clinical application.

-The SE approach releases traumatic shock, which is key to transforming PTSD and the wounds of emotional and early developmental attachment trauma.
-SE, useful throughout life, restores to us awareness and control of our natural functioning.
+The SE approach, purposely gentle, calms the survival alarm system and releases traumatic shock, which is key to transforming PTSD and the wounds of emotional and early developmental attachment trauma.
+Useful throughout life, the techniques restore awareness and control of our natural functioning.

 Clients Report Various Individual Experiences: